Addendum:

 4. Comparison with Austria

-In Germany the contribution rate to the statutory pension insurance is 18.6% and the employee and employer each take on 9.45%.
+In Germany the contribution rate to the statutory pension insurance is 18.6% and the employee and employer each take on 9.3%.
 The standard retirement age due to old-age is at an average of 64.3 years and for receiver of additional provisions at an average of 62.3 years.
 And there are 35 pensioners for 100 depositors.
-Thus the share of income from pension insurance in the federal budget at 23.6%.
 In Germany the standard level for pensions is at an average of 1,054.- Euros and at 898.- Euros for reduced earning pensions.
 [4,S.15] [4,S.16] [5,S.217] [5,S.266] [6,S.5] [6,S.10]

 In Germany there is still the private pension system of the Riester pension.
 However if the pension is below the basic security then the Riester pension is counted.
 But these pensions in Germany turned out to be unprofitable because its return is hardly above inflation.
 The reason for this is that the calculated life expectancy is significantly higher than the actual one.
 In the linked investigation the pension period after the pension was 67 was 50 years.
 So a person has to become 117 years old just to break even.
 [7] [8]